ageltz07/ageltz07/README.md

 #### 🔭 I’m currently working on ...
-- Looking for my first Software Engineer Role
+- Looking for my first Software Engineering role

 #### 🌱 I’m currently learning ...
 - Django and other elements of web development
 - AWS (Studying for my AWS Solutions Architect Associate exam)
-- Docker and kubernetes
+- Docker

 #### 🤖 The image to the right was made with OpenAI's DALL·E 2 Image Model!